robotpy/robotpy-wpilib-utilities/README.rst

   WPILib -- though, this may change.
 * Contributions will work (or at least, not break) on all supported RobotPy platforms (Windows/Linux/OSX, RoboRio)
-* All pull requests will be tested using Travis-CI (TODO)
+* All pull requests will be tested using Travis-CI

 Installation
 ============